awsdocs/amazon-ec2-user-guide/doc_source/ebs-using-volumes.md

 1. Connect to your instance using SSH\.
 For more information, see [Connect to Your Linux Instance](AccessingInstances.md)\.

 1. Depending on the block device driver of the kernel, the device could be attached with a different name than you specified\.
 For example, if you specify a device name of `/dev/sdh`, your device could be renamed `/dev/xvdh` or `/dev/hdh`\.
 In most cases, the trailing letter remains the same\.
 In some versions of Red Hat Enterprise Linux \(and its variants, such as CentOS\), even the trailing letter could change \(`/dev/sda` could become `/dev/xvde`\)\.
 In these cases, the trailing letter of each device name is incremented the same number of times\.
 For example, if `/dev/sdb` is renamed `/dev/xvdf`, then `/dev/sdc` is renamed `/dev/xvdg`\.
-Amazon Linux AMIs create a symbolic link for the name you specified to the renamed device\.
-Other AMIs could behave differently\.
+Amazon Linux creates a symbolic link for the name you specified to the renamed device\.
+Other operating systems could behave differently\.

    Use the lsblk command to view your available disk devices and their mount points \(if applicable\) to help you determine the correct device name to use\.